ApartmentAT/aat-api-docs/docs/authentication.md

 ## Converting Authorization Codes To Access Tokens

-If the user approves the authorization request, they will be redirected back to the client application.
+After approving the authorization request, the user will be redirected to the client application.
 The Client should then issue a POST request to the application to request an access token.
 The request should include the authorization code that was issued when the user approved the authorization request.